Skip to content

 • Fouls resulting in free throws: The chance ends at the clock stopping as a result of the foul.
 The subsequent chance starts following the same rules as for field goal attempts: if the final free throw is made, the next chance starts when the inbounder has the ball with one foot out, and if the final free throw is missed the next chance starts following the rebound rules.

-• Live ball turnovers: The chance ends when the ball is first touched by the team that gains possession, and the next chance starts at the same frame.
+• Live ball turnovers: The chance ends when the ball is first touched by the team that gains possession, and the next chance starts one frame later.

 • That means in situations where there is a loose ball where both teams may deflect the ball but the defense ultimately gains possession, the prior chance ends and the next chance begins at the first frame where the defense touches the ball around the time of the turnover.